ELGAN (Extremely Low Gestational Age Newborns)

 We are in the midst of analyzing data in the adolescent life stage (15 years, 17 years and 18 years).
 Learn more about the ELGAN ECHO Study.

-Preparing for the launch of ECHO Phase 2
+ECHO Phase 2 underway!

-The ELGAN ECHO Study at the university of North Carolina at chapel hill has been renewed by the National Institutes of Health for an additional 7 years.
+The ELGAN ECHO Study at the University of North Carolina at Chapel Hill has been renewed by the National Institutes of Health for an additional 7 years.
 For more information, email julie.rollins@unc.edu.

 The ELGAN Study is conducted in three regions of the country: New England, North Carolina, and the Lake Michigan Area.
 There are 12 research sites within these three regions.